 That the Bureau notes that the State Party did not identify which natural criteria the site might qualify under but IUCN suggests that natural criteria (ii) and (iv) might be relevant.
-But to satisfy the conditions of integrity, the State Party should provide clear evidence on the continuation of the Nature Reserve's legal status under Autonomic Law as well as evidence of continued financing after the area is transferred.
-The Bureau is recommended to defer this nomination until this evidence is received and further clarification of pipeline plans are provided.
+But to satisfy the conditions of integrity, the State Party should provide further clarification, based on the EIA study, on the potential impact that the project to expand the port of Ibiza can have on the integrity of the nominated site.
+The Bureau is recommended to defer this nomination until this clarification is received.

-The Bureau may also wish to invite the State Party, to consider the nomination of the Archipelago of Cabrera with the possibility of it forming, with the Ibiza site, a combined site representing almost the whole spectrum of marine ecosystems of the Western Mediterranean.
+The Bureau may also wish to invite the State Party to consider the nomination of the Archipelago of Cabrera with the possibility of it forming, with the Ibiza site, a combined site representing almost the whole spectrum of marine ecosystems of the Western Mediterranean.